alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 </vector>
 ```

-In each scenario, the following will be displayed to the screen.
+The results are shown in **Figure 2** below.
 Toggle the checkboxes below to see how enabling and disabling certain transformations affects the final result!

-{% include posts/2016/10/22/includes2_transforming_paths_demo.html %}
+{% include posts/2016/11/29/includes2_transforming_paths_demo.html %}

 The ability to chain together `group` transformations makes them an extremely powerful technique, enabling us to achieve a variety of cool effects. **Figure 3** below gives three such examples: